-Kara Coffey is the Research Associate for the Socio-economics Group (SEG) at the Harte Research Institute for Gulf of Mexico Studies.
+Kara Coffey is the Project Coordinator for the Socio-economics Group (SEG) at the Harte Research Institute for Gulf of Mexico Studies.
 In this position, Kara works alongside her SEG team members to collect socio-economic information, plan and host stakeholder workshops, and galvanize research partnerships and opportunities.
 She also assists interns, PhD, Master’s, and undergraduate students working within the Group.
+She also assists with the operations and management of Texas OneGulf.
 Her favorite thing about working with the SEG is the ability to interact with the wider community.
 She loves getting to know the diverse people of Corpus Christi as well as other areas of the Gulf of Mexico.

 Kara holds a Masters of Environmental Science from Texas A&M University-Corpus Christi.
 In 2016, she graduated from Texas A&M University with her Bachelors of Science in Wildlife and Fisheries Sciences.
 During her undergraduate studies, she realized the importance of the interconnection between humans and nature, which led to her interest in socio-economics.
 “That’s when I started viewing everything more holistically.
 Everything affects everything.”

 After graduating with her BS, she joined the Texas Conservation Corps in Austin as a Young Crew Leader to lead high school students and recent graduates as they focused on local environmental projects, such as trail improvement and habitat restoration projects, while also building conversation skills and engagement in environmental education.